qvn/GitPages/_posts/2013-09-17-Steam-Out-Scenario.md

 However, at this point, pick a side and stick with it.

-I have been using 3 btu/h-sqft-F value for my evaluations since I have seen another engineering analysis used the same value before.
+I have been using $$3\; btu/hr\cdot ft^2\cdot F$$ value for my evaluations since I have seen another engineering analysis used the same value before.
 Or we can be conservative and treat the condensation as if it's occuring in a exchanger.
-According to [engineering toolbox](http://www.engineeringtoolbox.com/overall-heat-transfer-coefficients-d_284.html), heat transfer coefficient for an exchanger with combination of fluid and material as steam-cast-iron-water is 160 btu/h-sqft-F. That should be safe.
+According to [engineering toolbox](http://www.engineeringtoolbox.com/overall-heat-transfer-coefficients-d_284.html), heat transfer coefficient for an exchanger with combination of fluid and material as steam-cast-iron-water is $$160\; btu/hr\cdot ft^2\cdot F$$.
+That should be safe.

 It could be confusing to know which heat transfer coefficient to pick and I unfortunately cannot provide a better answer.
 I myself is very uncertain of what to do.
 Hopefully there will be research and data to answer this.

 So what do I say when I don't know the answer to your question? *Use your engineering judgement*.
 Cheers.

 ## Wall Temperature
-Say we have a cold day in Texas (60F) and wall temperature is uniform and the same as ambient temperature during relief.
+Say we have a cold day in Texas ($$60^{\circ}F$$) and wall temperature is uniform and the same as ambient temperature during relief.
 You ought to consider your weather when picking this Tw value.
 Folks in Alaska will say 60F is pretty toasty.

 ## Surface Area
 Only take into accound the area that is exposed to ambient air.
 That is, exclude the bottom area and include the roof area.